Self portrait as a doorway

 And sometimes while you get used to that change

-You realize a new change is coming again
+You realize a newer change is brewing again

 But every change is not a loss